 We thank Tony, Darren, and other members of the Capacity team who have taken time out of their busy day to update us.
 We will continue to bring you more from these dedicated folks as the situation continues to evolve.

-For all of our company updates during this challenging time, please refer to our dedicated COVID-19 page.
 For questions related to the current situation and our adapted operations, please contact firstname.lastname@example.org.